wlswotmd/gef/README.md

         * Attach with `gdb-multiarch -ex 'target remote <ipaddr>:1234'`.
 * Supported architectures
     * x64 only.
-    * It runs slowly but faster than KGDB mode.
-Ctrl+C interrupt works.
+    * It runs faster than KGDB mode and Ctrl+C interrupt works, but it is still slow.
-    * Many commands are unsupported in VMware mode yet.
-(ToDo).
+    * Many commands are UNSUPPORTED in VMware mode, because too slow to debug, so I decided it was useless.

 ## Added / improved features